ImAfif/tinyapp/README.md

 # TinyApp Project

+Hi there,

+This is my first project and serious introduction to making websites.
+This was done through the guidance of Lighthouse Labs.
+Up until this point I've only been coding for three weeks.
+The entire premise is to have a website receive your links, shortern them, and conveniently store them for you in a database.

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Some more information: TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product